starinjs/starinjs/README.md

 ## 🎯 Projects
 Here are some of the projects I've worked on:

-- **StarGaming NTA** A custom RolePlay gamemode for Multi Theft Auto that prevents cheaters and has a beautiful ui matched to the 2024 standarts.
+- **StarGaming MTA:** A custom RolePlay gamemode for Multi Theft Auto that prevents cheaters and has a beautiful ui matched to the 2024 standarts.
-- **OwlGamingPlus MTA** A RolePlay gamemode for Multi Theft Auto based on OwlGaming with a plan to make a better open-source starting roleplay gamemode.
+- **OwlGamingPlus MTA:** A RolePlay gamemode for Multi Theft Auto based on OwlGaming with a plan to make a better open-source starting roleplay gamemode.
-- **Latvian MTA** I have worked on 10+ more projects for Multi Theft Auto, but i won't list them here, they don't exist anymore.
+- **Latvian MTA:** I have worked on 10+ more projects for Multi Theft Auto, but i won't list them here, they don't exist anymore.

 ## 🎯 Future Projects
 Here are some of my future projects:

-- **StarGaming FiveM** A RolePlay Latvian server on QB-Core framework.
+- **StarGaming FiveM:** A RolePlay Latvian server on QB-Core framework.
-- **OwlGamingPlus MTA** Maybe one day i will finish this old gamemode.
+- **OwlGamingPlus MTA:** Maybe one day i will finish this old gamemode.

 ## 📫 Contact Me
 Feel free to reach out if you want to collaborate on a project, need some help, or just want to chat!
 You can reach me at email or discord.